 Among viral infections, the following stand out:

 Molluscum contagiosum is a common infection caused by a poxvirus.
 Its lesions consist of papules with a central depression.
 Its is highly variable in number (it can reach into the hundreds).
 It particularly affects young children, causing school epidemics.
 It is less common in adults.
 They are located in any part of the body and are generally grouped together in a specific area, but can be scattered.
 It is a highly contagious infection (through swimming pools, shared objects – sponges, towels, etc. -, and direct skin to skin contact).
 It is self-limiting, but can often remain unchanged for months or years.

-Infections by the Human Papilloma Virus, such as vulgar warts and genital condyloma, are very common.
-Vulgar warts are delimited epidermal proliferations of the same colour as the skin, with a rough texture.
-They usually appear in exposed areas, such as the hands and knees, but can be located in any other area of the skin.
-Plantar warts are specific warts found on the soles of the feet and have an appearance similar to calluses, are painful, and differ from them due to the presence of multiple black spots on their surfaces for the blood capillaries.
-Sometimes they are grouped together in thickened plaques, called mosaic warts.
+Infections by the Human Papilloma Virus, such as common warts and verrucas, are very common.
+Common warts are defined proliferations of the same skin colour with a rough surface.
+They usually appear in exposed areas, such as the hands and knees, but they can be located in any other area of the skin.
+Plantar warts (verrucas) are specific warts on the soles of the feet, with an appearance similar to calluses.
+They are painful and differ from calluses because of the presence of multiple black spots on their surface due to the blood capillaries.
+Sometimes they are grouped in thickened plaques, called mosaic warts.

-It is a highly contagious superficial infection (it can be an epidemic episode in nurseries, schools, families), affecting preschool and school children in particular.
-Poor hygiene, humid and warm climates, minor injuries, etc., are predisposing factors.
+It is a highly contagious superficial infection (it can become an epidemic in nurseries, schools, families), affecting preschool and school children in particular.
+Poor hygiene, humid and warm climates, minor injuries, etc., are some of the predisposing factors.
 It is characterised by the onset of blisters, which upon breaking secrete a fluid that will subsequently form a golden crust.

 Of about 100,000 fungal species identified, only 100 of them can be considered potentially pathogenic for humans.